 Vaccines help children develop immunity to a number of serious diseases and infections.
 The Centers for Disease Control and Prevention recommends necessary vaccinations and publishes a schedule for parents and doctors to follow.

 During the winter months, the flu vaccine is especially important.
 It is the best way to prevent the flu.

 "Influenza, or the flu, can be easily transmitted at school," says Dr. Lee.
 "Vaccines can help to prevent it."
 Find more information about recommended vaccines for children.

 Eating a healthy, well-balanced diet is important for everyone – but especially for growing kids and busy students.
 Offering options from all five food groups provides the right mix of vitamins, minerals and nutrients needed to stay healthy.

 - Fruits and vegetables – many are loaded with vitamin C. See some dietitian-approved tricks to encourage kids to eat more vegetables.

 - Yogurt – probiotics found in yogurt promote good digestive health

 - Whole grains and healthy proteins help provide fuel and energy for active children

 What should I do if my child is sick?

 Despite your best efforts, your child may still get sick.
-The best thing to do is to keep a sick child home from school, especially if they have a fever or symptoms of a stomach virus.
+The best thing to do is to keep a sick child home from school, especially if they have a fever, symptoms of COVID-19 or a stomach virus.